john-itcsolutions/cheirrs/README.md

 Navigate to 127.0.0.1:5050 by entering that address/port into the address bar in your browser.

-Sign in and create a server.
+Sign in to the pgadmin4 application and create a server.
 You will need to check

 `docker inspect container postgis_container`